snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

 Process Pressure Range: 0.1–5 Torr
 - Operating pressures for ALD reactors from 0.1 to 10 Torr, with 1–5 Torr being common for systems using carrier gas flow.
+  - At lower pressures, gas flow is in the molecular or transitional regime, where wall interactions and flow uniformity become more important.
+  - At higher pressures (several Torr and above), viscous flow dominates, and turbulence or mixing can be more pronounced.

+Turbulence vs Laminar Flow
+    - Turbulence increases mixing and can cause non-uniform deposition or unwanted reactions.
+    - **Laminar flow is preferred for controlled, predictable gas delivery and uniform film growth**

+Wall Reactions
+    - Gases reacting with the tube walls before reaching the substrate can lead to precursor depletion, byproduct formation, or contamination.
+    - The thermalization region should be hot enough to prevent condensation but not so long that significant wall reactions occur before the gases reach the substrate.

+Effect of Changing Inner Diameter (ID)
+- Sudden changes in ID (from smaller to larger, or vice versa) can cause flow disturbances, eddies, or turbulence, especially at higher pressures.
+Lead to regions of stagnant flow (dead zones) where gases can mix or react with walls.
+- Increase the risk of precursor condensation or byproduct accumulation in larger-diameter sections.
+- **Keep inner diameter as consistent as possible throughout the gas path, especially from the gas inlet through the thermalization region and into the reaction zone.**
+  - If a change in diameter is unavoidable, use smooth transitions (e.g., conical reducers) rather than abrupt steps to minimize turbulence and dead zones.

 Base Pressure: Below 500 mTorr
 - It is standard to evacuate the ALD chamber to a base pressure as low as possible—ideally below 500 mTorr (0.5 Torr)—to remove contaminants and residual gases.